 The convergence of Operational Technology (OT) with Information Technology (IT), has exposed many challenges for the industrial space, including increased vulnerability to cyber attacks and network blindspots.

-As critical infrastructure companies invest in digital transformation to improve operational efficiency, cyber risks have significantly increased leading to unscheduled downtime, negative corporate brand perception, as well as data and safety concerns.
+As critical infrastructure and industrial companies invest in digital transformation to improve operational efficiency, cyber risks have significantly increased leading to unscheduled downtime, negative corporate brand perception, as well as data and safety concerns.

 “Visibility is critical for managing OT/ICS systems.
 According to survey respondents, increased visibility into control system cyber assets and configurations is the top initiative organizations are budgeting for in the next 18 months.”